ksator/kafka_hello_world/README.md

 second message
 third message
 ```
-Using the below command, Kafkacat is used in consumer mode, the broker is 100.123.35.0:9092, the topic is Topic1.
+Using the below command, Kafkacat is used in consumer mode
 ```
 $ kafkacat -C -b 100.123.35.0:9092 -t Topic1
 first message
 second message
 third message
 ```

+## Limit the number of messages to consume

 Using the below command, Kafkacat consumes 2 messages and exit
 ```
 $ kafkacat -C -b 100.123.35.0 -t Topic1 -c 2 -e